Do you feel your mid or low back tightening up after completing the front nine?

 Quadruped Lat Stretch/Thoracic Extension:

 Do you have any questions about pain during or after your golf game?
-Feel free to schedule a free consult so that we may help you breakdown your movement and get you back to a bogey-free golf game!*
+Give me a call or send me an email to schedule a FREE 30 minute consultation.
+We can help you break down your movement and get you back to a bogey-free golf game!*